Cable-s/RandomProcessing/README.md

 Ray_Marching - Ray Marching formula to draw circles and square that are placed randomly in an envirnment from a top down view (thanks coding train)

+Sierpinski_Square - Works the same as the triangle, but with 4 verticies and you have to make sure it can't pick the same vertex twice in a row.

 Sierpinski_triangle - Saw a video on instagram saying that if you take a random point in a triangle and draw another point to one of the vertices of the triangle and iterate it where each points goes half way to another vertex. you'll get the Sierpinski triangle and lo and behold.

 Sound_Blocks - blocks that move back and forth at different rates, and play sounds when they bounce